Section 1983 Civil Rights Lawyers

 Arizona Lawyers for Police Misconduct

 Section 1983 serves two important purposes in the context of law enforcement.
-First, Section 1983 claims compensate individual victims of police abuse and wrongful conduct, usually through compensatory damages to include medical expenses, pain and suffering and other awards.
-Second, it services the critical societal function of holding police officers and law enforcement agencies accountable for violations of required standards of conduct.
+First, claims brought pursuant to Section 1983 compensate individual victims of police abuse and wrongful conduct, usually through compensatory damages to include medical expenses, pain and suffering and other awards.
+Second, it serves the critical societal function of holding police officers and law enforcement agencies accountable for violations of required standards of conduct.

 Civil Action for Violation of 42 U.S.C. § 1983 (Section 1983 Lawsuit)

 Section 1983 is part of the Civil Rights Act of 1871 and allows citizens to sue persons who, under color of federal, state or local law, deprive them of their constitutional rights.
 This important law was intended to address racial violence at the end of the Civil War.
 Today, it is a vehicle used to hold government agents accountable for constitutional violations.

 Section 1983 lawsuits address a broad range of constitutional violations, including: